dmitriy-iliyov/schedule-tasks-service/README.md

 ## Non-functional Requirements

 - API for configuring schedule and execution properties in runtime;
-- HTTPS connection with main backend;
+- HTTPS connection with core backend;

 ## Run